 The Shropshire Union Canal is a charmingly rural and isolated waterway for much of its length.
-With stretches where there are no towns for miles, it is a great place to get close to nature.
+With stretches where there are no towns for miles, it is a great place to take time out.

 The northern section is a wide waterway, following the gently rolling Cheshire landscape.
 The arrow-straight southern section has a character all of its own, which comes from being built in the twilight of the canal age.
 Long embankments, cuttings and grand bridges were developments of the railway age, and allowed the canal to have fewer locks.
 The deep, moss-grown cuttings are atmospheric and full of wildlife, and you can often spot herons and kingfishers.

-The Shropshire Union Canal has some delightful and unique family-friendly destinations to explore.
+The Shropshire Union Canal has some delightful and unique family-friendly places to visit to explore.
 Download one of our free activity guides and make the most of your trip to the canal.

 All these canals, together with what are now the Llangollen and Montgomery Canals merged in the mid 1840s to create the Shropshire Union Railways & Canal Company.
 The intention was to convert the Main Line and the branch to Newtown into railways.
 However, in 1847 the Shropshire Union was leased to the mighty London & North Western Railway.